Doing Justice for Employees and People Harmed by Corporate and Governmental Misconduct

 Plaintiffs Employment Litigation: Including discrimination, retaliation, harassment, employee whistleblower claims, wrongful termination, and negotiation of employment contracts and severance agreements.Justice for Victims of Workplace Sexual Harassment and Sexual Assault: Seppinni LLP represents numerous victims of workplace sexual misconduct in public litigation and private arbitration.Civil Rights and Catastrophic Injury: Including police brutality, product liability, and personal injury.Other Areas: Please contact us even if your case falls outside of the practice areas listed above.
 In the event your case is outside of our areas of expertise, we can often refer your case to another trusted law firm.

 Shane Seppinni founded Seppinni LLP.
-He is an experienced advocate on behalf of employees and victims of corporate and governmental abuse.After graduating from Stanford Law School, Shane turned down job offers from corporate law firms paying over $225,000 a year to work instead as a Civil Rights Public Defender in the Bronx where he successfully sued landlords and filed lawsuits against employers such as Amazon.Shane left The Bronx Defenders to join Quinn Emanuel Urquhart & Sullivan, the most profitable and feared litigation law firm in the world.
+He is an experienced advocate on behalf of employees and victims of corporate and governmental abuse.After graduating from Stanford Law School, Shane worked as a Civil Rights Public Defender in the Bronx where he successfully sued landlords and filed lawsuits against employers such as Amazon.Shane left The Bronx Defenders to join Quinn Emanuel Urquhart & Sullivan.
 While there, Shane was a member of the trial team that successfully defended Jay Z in New York Supreme Court, represented the founder of a $1.2 billion startup in a wrongful termination action against the company's board of directors, sued the world's largest online video game platform, represented startup founders in disputes with their co-founders and investors, and represented the founders of the Amazon Labor Union in the NY Attorney General's lawsuit against Amazon.Prior to attending law school, Shane worked in Google's People Operations department (read: Human Resources) as the HR Coordinator for now-CEO Sundar Pichai's teams.
 Shane also worked as a Competitive Intelligence Analyst at Google where he studied competitors' employment practices and learned how management and HR departments at technology companies operate.
 He uses this insider-knowledge to hold employers accountable on behalf of employees and executives.Shane was the first student from his public high school to be admitted to Cornell University, where he studied Industrial Labor Relations (with specialties in Employee Rights and Conflict Resolution).
-At Stanford Law School, Shane was a member of the Black Law Students Association (BLSA), the Workers Rights Pro Bono Clinic, and was Former National Labor Relations Board (NLRB) Chairman, Professor William B. Gould IV's, research assistant.Shane lives with is family in Brooklyn, NY.
+At Stanford Law School, Shane was a member of the Black Law Students Association (BLSA), the Workers Rights Pro Bono Clinic, and was Former National Labor Relations Board (NLRB) Chairman, Professor William B. Gould IV's, research assistant.Shane lives with his family in Brooklyn, NY.

 Iesha-LaShay Phillips is a law clerk at Seppinni LLP and a J.D.
 Candidate at Yale Law School interested in civil rights and criminal justice.
 At Yale, she is involved in the Yale Journal of Law & Liberation, Yale Civil Rights Project, Graduate and Professional Student Senate, Black Law Students’ Association, Native American Law Students’ Association, and First Generation professionals.Iesha-LaShay graduated from Oberlin College in 2022, earning a B.A. in Law and Society with a minor in Rhetoric and Composition.
 At Oberlin College, she completed over 560 community service hours a year as a Bonner Scholar, worked as a Writing Associate in the Writing Center, facilitated creative writing workshops at juvenile detention facilities throughout Ohio, and founded a mutual aid organization that crowdfunded over $70,000 to support more than 200 first-generation and low-income students and offered the Oberlin community free academic and social services.Prior to law school, Iesha-LaShay gained legal experience through summer internships with the Legal Aid Society of San Mateo County, Ohio Justice & Policy Center, and New Hope Oklahoma.
 Additionally, she worked as an SEO Law Fellow/Summer Associate at Jones Day, where she wrote research memoranda, translated attorney-client meetings for Spanish-speaking asylum seekers in pro-bono cases, and assisted in completing closing paperwork for an M&A deal.